-relevant resolutions of the United Nations General Assembly dealing with the question of liberation movements,

-Resolves
+SUP*

+ADD a) Resolution 71 (Rev. Bucharest, 2022), which contains the Union's strategic plan for 2024-2027, including the strategic objectives, thematic priorities, and the products and services offered by the Union;

+ADD b) Decision 5 (Rev. Bucharest, 2022), which defines the Union's financial resources for 2024-2027 and sets out objectives and measures to improve the efficiency and effectiveness of ITU;

+ADD c) Resolution 25 (Rev. Bucharest, 2022), which decided to promote cooperation to optimize the use of resources and avoid duplication between ITU regional and area offices, relevant regional organizations, UN agencies, and other international organizations involved in development and financing of telecommunications;

+ADD d) Article 33 of the ITU Convention (No. 476), which states that the Organizations referred to in Nos.
+269A-269E of the Convention, and other organizations also referred to in Chapter II of the Convention (other than those mutually exempted by the Council) and the Sector Members referred to in No. 230 of the Convention shall share in the costs of conferences, assemblies and meetings, in which they participate, on the basis of the costs of those conferences and meetings and in accordance with the Financial Regulations;

+ADD e) Article 7, paragraph b) of the Financial Regulations and Financial Rules of the ITU, which states that the contributions of Member States, entities and organizations that should contribute to the costs of conferences and meetings in accordance with the relevant provisions of the Constitution and the Convention" , are part of ITU revenues,

+MOD resolves

-1 that the United Nations shall be exempted from all contributions to defraying the expenditure of ITU conferences, assemblies and meetings in which it participates;
+NOC 1 that the United Nations shall be exempted from all contributions to defraying the expenditure of ITU conferences, assemblies and meetings in which it participates;

-2 that, subject to the provisions of Articles 23, 24 and 25 of the Convention and the General Rules of conferences, assemblies and meetings of the Union, the specialized agencies of the United Nations, the International Atomic Energy Agency and other organizations referred to in Nos 269A–269E (Article 23) of the Convention, shall be invited to take part in conferences, assemblies and meetings of the Union in an advisory capacity;
+MOD 2 that, subject to the provisions of Articles 23, 24 and 25 of the Convention and the General Rules of conferences, assemblies and meetings of the Union, the specialized agencies of the United Nations, the International Atomic Energy Agency and other organizations referred to in these articles allowed to take part in conferences, assemblies and meetings of the Union as observers in an advisory capacity;

-3 that, provided they accord reciprocity to the Union, the specialized agencies, the International Atomic Energy Agency and other organizations in accordance with Nos 269A–269E (Article 23) of the Convention shall be exempted from all contributions to defraying the expenditure of any ITU conferences, assemblies and meetings in which they participate;
+MOD 3 that, provided they accord reciprocity to the Union, the UN specialized agencies, the International Atomic Energy Agency and other organizations in accordance with Nos 269A–269D (Article 23), № 278 (Article 24), № 297 (Article 25), Chapter II of the Convention shall be exempted from all contributions to defraying the expenditure of any ITU conferences, assemblies and meetings in which they participate, and the rest of the organizations listed in Chapter II of the Convention may be exempted from defraying the expenditure of ITU conferences, assemblies and meetings in which they participate, subject to the approval of the Council (No. 476 of the Convention);

-4 that liberation organizations, recognised by the United Nations, in accordance with Resolution 6 (Kyoto, 1994) may attend at any time ITU conferences, assemblies and meetings as observers and shall be exempted from all contributions to defraying the expenditure of such ITU conferences, assemblies and meetings;
+NOC 4 that liberation organizations, recognised by the United Nations, in accordance with Resolution 6 (Kyoto, 1994) may attend at any time ITU conferences, assemblies and meetings as observers and shall be exempted from all contributions to defraying the expenditure of such ITU conferences, assemblies and meetings;

-5 to instruct the Secretary-General:
+MOD instructs the Secretary-General:

-5.1 in accordance with Nos 3 and 4 above, to establish and update, as required, a list of organizations exempted from all contributions to defraying the expenditure of ITU conferences, assemblies and meetings, comprising the following sections:
+MOD 1 in accordance with Nos 3 and 4 above, generate and update, as necessary, a list of organizations exempt from all contributions to cover the costs of ITU conferences, assemblies and meetings, as well as organizations entitled to exemption from defraying the expenditure of ITU conferences, assemblies and meetings in which they participate, as decided by the Council in accordance with the criteria contained in the Annex to this resolution.
+The list comprises the following sections:

-– regional telecommunication organizations;
+a) regional telecommunication organizations;

-– intergovernmental organizations operating satellite systems;
+b) intergovernmental organizations operating satellite systems;